crukci-bioinformatics/clarityclient-recorder/README.md

 ```

 _Fill in the <version> tag with the version of the API._
-_For this branch, and code using EE8, the version should start "2.31.ee8"._

 For details of using the API, please refer to the documentation at
 https://crukci-bioinformatics.github.io/clarityclient-recorder